 Uganda is an incredible country and there are so many great parts of it to explore.
 Below we've popped some of the activities that either we've done or we've been told by very enthusiastic locals, expats or tourists that we must MUST do!
-If you'd like to organise anything before you come out you can do so with our recommended tour company, link coming soon.

 The tallest mountain range in the whole of Africa, the third highest peak and a UNESCO World Heritage Site (on your doorstep!)